- A superb vintage Capitol pressing of Rock of Ages with Double Plus (A++) sound or BETTER on all FOUR sides

-All four sides here are bigger, richer, clearer and smoother than most of the other copies we played.
+All four sides here are just plain bigger, richer, clearer and smoother than the other copies we played.
 The energy level is off the charts.
 This is The Band playing live at the peak of their powers.
-Hearing this killer pressing should be unlike anything you have experienced before, unless you saw them back in the day, more than forty years ago, and how many of us can honestly say we did?
-(Honestly being the operative word there.)
+Hearing this outstanding pressing should be unlike anything you have experienced before, unless you saw them back in the day, some fifty years ago, and how many of us can honestly say we did? (“Honestly” being the operative word there.)

 It should go without saying that this is music that belongs in any popular music collection.
 My favorite song here is “I Don’t Want To Hang Up My Rock And Roll Shoes.”
 It’s The Band at their best — LIVE.

 What The Best Sides Of Rock Of Ages Have To Offer Is Not Hard To Hear

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1972

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre